jahzlariosa/nextjs/docs/QUICK_SETUP_GUIDE.md

 -- 2. Create roles table
 -- Copy and paste the complete setup script from:
 -- database/migrations/002_create_roles_table.sql

+-- 3. Re-create the handle_new_user trigger
+-- Copy and paste the complete setup script from:
+-- database/migrations/010_recreate_handle_new_user_trigger.sql
 ```

-**Note:** The user profile and default role are now created on the client-side after a successful sign-up.
-The database trigger has been removed.
+**Note:** The user profile and default role are now created by a database trigger after a successful sign-up.

 ### 5. Start Development